jianyuanw/toto-prize-money-bot/README.md

 # toto-prize-money-bot
-Telegram bot that pushes Toto prize money updates on draw days
+Telegram bot that pushes Toto prize money updates on draw days.

+Work in progress